 Students who have seven (7) unexcused absences in a semester class or three (3) unexcused absences in a quarter class may receive a grade of "NO CREDIT" and receive no credits for that semester or quarter.

-Students who receive notification of a "NO CREDIT" grade may appeal to the Principal within 10 days of receiving report card.
+Students who receive notification of a "NO CREDIT" grade may appeal to the Principal within 10 days of the posting of the report card in the Community Portal..